Fixing vulnerabilities by upgrading Firmware in Network Configuration Manager.

 The above terminal shows the sample command that will be executed in a TELNET or a putty.
 The corresponding configlet commands for upgrading Firmware in Network Configuration Manager is shown below:

 Once the commands are given, the configlets can be applied in bulk to multiple devices to upgrade Firmware.
 Not just that, with the help of configlets you can also execute commands to fix errors and to make bulk changes.
-Also, learn about firmware vulnerability management to identify potential network threats and fix them.

 Firmware is the software that is embedded into a hardware device.
 Firmware consists of a set of commands that control how your network device behaves.
 When a vendor releases the latest OS version for a certain device, you'll need to upgrade the existing OS version to the latest release.
 This is known as a firmware upgrade.
 Network devices like routers and switches should always be updated to the latest firmware version to ensure optimal network performance.
 Firmware updates provide free and instant improvements to the functionality of these devices that enhance the user experience.
 Upgrading firmware also fixes any existing bugs and protects you from vulnerabilities.